 CONCLUSIONS: Children with truncal hypotonia can participate in, and benefit from, a dynamic standing program using the Upsee.
 We speculate that this program may be effective in improving the gross motor abilities of children with severely impaired postural control.
 Of the two children, Child 1 demonstrated more improvement in gross motor function and trunk control.
 One possible reason for this is that Child 2 presented with increased extensor tone of his four extremities, which increased when he became excited or when attempting to focus on an activity at hand and constrained his movement activity.
 Also, Child 2 spent less time overall in the Upsee, never progressing beyond 15 minutes of weight bearing per session.

 Future research is needed to further explore the necessary dosage of an upright dynamic weight bearing program for children with impaired postural control.
 Studies with a more homogenous and larger sample are needed to conduct a randomized controlled trial design comparing the use of the Upsee to a traditional standing frame.
 Future studies should also aim to capture changes across the full ICF-CY model, including activities and participation.
 The findings from this case series support the use of the Upsee as a new home-based upright dynamic weight bearing program for children with impaired postural control.

 Flores, Megan; Manella, Kathleen; and Ardolino, Elizabeth, "Upsee Daisy!
 Gross Motor Outcomes after Dynamic Weight Bearing in Two Children with Truncal Hypotonia: A Case Series" (2017).
-Physical Therapy.
+Physical Therapy Collection.
 9.